ThoughtWorksStudios/eb_deployer/samples/jruby_rails4/README.md

 ## Configuration added:

-### RDS database
-    config/my_rds.json  is a CloudFormation template for mysql RDS instance.
+* RDS database: config/my_rds.json  is a CloudFormation template for mysql RDS instance.
 Take a look at resources section of config/eb_deployer.yml to see how inputs and outputs of the template is handled.
 Also config/database.yml is changed to configure the production database connection.

 ## Deploy process: